lufuhao/ExonerateTransferAnnotation/README.md

 +  Transfer GFF3 to new assemblies
 +  Reccommend: use [RATT](http://www.sanger.ac.uk/science/tools/pagit) first
 +  Use this tool for some remaining genes
++  More options available for each script by add '-h' or '--help'

     Note:
       * exonerate might not transfer short exon/CDS very well